0xRoqeeb/writeups/permx/permx.md

 python3 poc.py -u http://lms.permx.htb -a scan
 [+] Target is likely vulnerable.
 Go ahead. [+]
 ```
+i got a positive response indicating the webapp might be vulnerable
 ## Exploiting the Vulnerability

 Since the web service was found to be vulnerable, I proceeded to exploit it by creating a web shell.